edgamat/edgamat.github.io/_posts/2024/01/2024-01-21-Obey-The-Compiler.md

 <NoWarn>warningnumber1,warningnumber2</NoWarn>
 ```

 This can be very useful when certain warnings are something that cannot be 'fixed' (ie. false positives).
 Being constantly warned about them can be distracting.
-While this is potentailly dangerous if you start ignoring issues that could cause you problems, it is a useful option to have.
+While this is potentially dangerous if you start ignoring issues that could cause you problems, it is a useful option to have.
 For example, in one project, we were using a third-party DLL that wasn't compatible with the current version of .NET we were using.
 But we had fully tested the portion of the functionality we required and it worked perfectly.
 Being constantly warned of the potential incompatibility was not necessary and we used the NoWarn to remove the warnings from the compilation output.

 ## Summary